 Rupert graduated from York University with a degree in politics.

-Richard Pell-Ilderton is a founding partner and CEO of Quaero Capital LLP.
+Richard Pell-Ilderton is a founding partner, CEO and CCO of Quaero Capital LLP.

-He was responsible for establishing the Tokyo and Hong Kong offices of Wilde Sapte and went on to be a director at SocGen-Crosby in Singapore before setting up Tiburon Partners (as Quaero Capital LLP was previously known).
+In 1989, he became a partner with City law firm Wilde Sapte (now Dentons).
+He was responsible for establishing the Tokyo and Hong Kong offices of Wilde Sapte and went on to be a director at SocGen-Crosby in Singapore before setting up Tiburon Partners, as Quaero Capital LLP was previously known.

 Francesco Samson joined Quaero Capital SA on April 1st, 2017, as Group COO.